One crew member dead after fire breaks out on Singapore-bound cruise ship

 The incident occurred at around 4am aboard the Liberia-registered vessel World Legacy, and the fire was put under control by the crew shortly after, MPA said.

-The vessel is in a stable condition and is currently anchored at Raffles Reserved Anchorage.
+The vessel is in a stable condition and is currently anchored at Raffles Reserved Anchorage, located near Pulau Semakau and Pulau Senang.
+It is a designated area within the Port of Singapore, primarily used for special purposes such as vessel repairs and the storage and offloading of vessels.

 MPA patrol craft, the police coast guard and the Singapore Civil Defence Force (SDFC) are attending to the vessel, said MPA.